Monday, August 5, 2024

 It was a bit shocking to me to see how fast and high the bears could climb.
 In total, during this trip, we saw eight different bears, this being one of the largest and highest up (and the only one I had my camera at the ready and felt safe enough to take pictures of).
 We saw two different mamas with babies - this set and one smaller one - as well as 2 individual bears in the alleys of Gatlinburg.
 It was a bit surreal to experience them each time, but it was clear that the locals know how to both respect them and protect themselves from harm.

 It was a bit surreal to have this experience on the first part of our trip, but it was clear that it would likely become the highlight, at least for some of us - Emma wasn't a fan.
-We still had more mountain views to take in, so part two will give you the chance to share those with us!
+We still had more mountain views to take in, so Part Two will give you the chance to share those with us!

 Until next time,